The real challenge of managing a project is leading the people involved

 Paul: One particular story stands out actually.

 I was on-site at a new store with the landlord, the client, one of the contractors, and a supplier.
 In front of everyone, a construction mistake happened by someone working there.
 Of course, everyone in the room reacted in different ways, each of them upset for totally different reasons.
+My job, at that moment, was to jump forward and focus on what was important in the big picture.
+Then, it was about communicating solutions that make sense to each person there.

-So, in essence, my approach is really about getting clear about solutions and acknowledging the different priorities each person brings to the project.
+So, I reassured the client that they wouldn’t be the ones paying for this mistake and told the landlord the same thing.
+I calmed down the contractor.
+Then we started addressing what had happened and how we’d fix the issue.
+In essence, my approach is really about getting clear about solutions and acknowledging the different priorities each person brings to the project.
 Sometimes that means looking past the immediate emotions around an issue and cutting right to how we can fix it.

 What needs to happen in order for a project to run smoothly?